preloader

 }

-The parameters that can be set here are the same that in Build Step usage but take care to cases and typos:
+The parameters that can be set here are the same as those in Build Step usage, but take care of cases and typos:

-• The server: this is the Name your running isntance of Microcks that is registered into Jenkins (see the previous setup step),
+• The server: this is the Name of your running instance of Microcks that is registered into Jenkins (see the previous setup step),

 • The serviceId to launch tests for: this is simply a service_name:service_version expression,